dean-tessone/rare-event-detection/DAE_RCD_TF2/README.md

 ## Requirements

-- Python 3.8+
+- Python 3.9.16
-- TensorFlow 2.x
+- TensorFlow 2.4.1
-- NumPy
-- Matplotlib
-- Other dependencies specified in `requirements.txt`
+- The conda environment used is shown in: `environment.yml`

 ## Features